 When it comes to treating ongoing pelvic pain – there is no one magic cure, nor one size fits all approach.
 Pelvic pain physiotherapy requires a multi-faceted approach involving treating nerves, muscles and joints, correcting posture, breathing and relaxation, stress management, appropriate exercise, desensitisation techniques, and education because knowledge and understanding helps reduce fear and that helps lower the sensitivity of the alarm system.
 We work with you to set goals, with your doctors who may provide medication, often with the help of psychologists or counsellors, and in some cases dieticians as what you eat and drink may compound the problem.

-What further compounds this kind of pain is the “taboo” nature of this topic.
 Unlike my friend, not many would raise this with their friends or family.
-We are all happy to talk about our sore backs, necks and knees, but when it comes to “down there” we just don’t share those experiences.
+We are all happy to talk about our sore backs, necks and knees, but when it comes to our pelvis and genital pain we just don’t share those experiences.
 Leaving many feeling like they are very alone in this experience, and unsure of what to expect or where to turn to for help.

-Pain “down there”, whether it be while you are being intimate with someone or not, is complex and isn’t normal.
+Pain in the pelvis or genitals, whether it be while you are being intimate with someone or not, is complex and isn’t normal.
 But there is help out there, so if you or anyone you know is struggling with this, please reach out and seek some help, so you can transform these painful activities back to the pleasurable experience it should be.